Sala2Code/boids_cpp/README.md

 To use the project, install all .dll and makefile.
 Then in Vscode you can run writting "make" and to launch th .exe whether you click on the .exe or you write ./main.exe
 In serf.hpp you can modify the behaviour of boids.
 Boids are named "serf".

+My SFML is in "C:/librairies" so if you want use the makefile to run easily you must change the path.